skupperproject/openshift-site-plugin/README.md

   kubectl apply -f manifest.json
   ```

-- **Enable the plugin directly from the Openshift console**: Go to the OpenShift console and enable the plugin from there.
+- **Enable the plugin directly from the Openshift console**: You can view the list of the enabled plugins by navigating from Administration → Cluster Settings → Configuration → Console operator.openshift.io → Console plugins or on the Overview page.

 ## Dynamic Plugin development